hape42/dailygammon/README.md

 Communication was/is also very difficult.
 My English skills are more those of a beginner.
 Complicated discussions with users were very difficult for me.
 But thank god i found deepl.com. it helps me a lot.

+### Future
+You can find [here](https://github.com/hape42/dailygammon/wiki/Roadmap/) an overview of what still needs to be done.

 ### Help Wanted